EdinburghNLP/csi-corpus/README.md

+# csi-corpus

-This repository contains annotated screenplays [1] for 39 CSI episodes from seasons 1--5.
-Each episode contains (i) word-level gold standard entity annotations using three types (perpetrator, suspect, other), (ii) human behavioral perpetrator guesses (sentence-level), and (iii) case disambiguation information for episodes featuring two cases (sentence-level).
+This repository contains annotated screenplays [1] for 39 CSI:Crime Scene Investigation episodes from seasons 1--5.
+Each episode contains
+1. word-level gold standard entity annotations using three types (perpetrator, suspect, other),
+2. human behavioral perpetrator guesses (sentence-level), and
+3. case disambiguation information for episodes featuring two cases (sentence-level).

 If you would like to obtain the visual and auditory features used in